othmaneelhajhouj/pioneersSOEN341/README.md

 ## Project Description

 This is a university campus events & ticketing web application designed to enable students to access and browse various event postings.
 Students can save events, claim tickets, and check-in using QR codes.
-The app additionally offers organizer & administrator profiles, with the ability to create and manage events using analytics such as attendance rate, accessible through a dedicated dashboard. and check-in using QR codes.
-Organizers and administrators can create and manage events, access attendance analytics, and use a dedicated dashboard for event oversight.
+The app additionally offers organizer & administrator profiles, with the ability to create and manage events using analytics such as attendance rate, accessible through a dedicated dashboard.

 - Offer a streamlined event management interface.
 - Improve student engagement in on-campus events.